Floorp-Projects/Floorp/browser/components/places/docs/architecture-overview.rst

 All the views share a common `Controller`_ that is responsible to handle operations and commands required by the views.
 Each view creates a Result object and receives notifications about changes from it.

 As an example, removing a bookmark from a view will call into the controller that calls into PlacesTransactions to actually do the removal.
-The removal will notify a `Places event`_, that is catched by the Result, that will immediately update its internal representation of the bookmarks tree.
+The removal will notify a `Places event`_, that is caught by the Result, that will immediately update its internal representation of the bookmarks tree.
 Then the Result sends a notification to the view that will handle it, updating what the user is seeing.
 The system works according to the classical `Model-View-Controller`_ pattern.

 Fronted dialogs and panels are written using xhtml and shadow DOM.
 The bookmark dialogs in particular are wrappers around a common template, `editBookmarkPanel.inc.xhtml`_, it could be extended or overloaded like an object (overlay, similar to Web Component).